 This very British Caribbean island is a favourite with tourists; the city’s streets are lined with shops, boutiques, street vendors, bars and places to eat – there is always something to do.[ReadMoreMob] Broad Street, the main street of Bridgetown is often packed with welcoming locals.
 It's easy to see why Barbados is known as Little England given Bridgetown’s Georgian houses, the horse-racing track, Parliament Square, and a statue of Nelson.

-The entire downtown area and the 17th century Garrison was named a UNESCO World Heritage site in 2012 for its historical significance.
-Near the central National Heroes Square, which fringes Constitution River, the Nidhe Israel Synagogue and museum explore the island’s Jewish history.
+The entire downtown area of Bridgetown and the 17th century Garrison were named a UNESCO World Heritage site in 2012 in recognition of their historical significance.
+Near the central National Heroes Square, which fringes Constitution River, the Nidhe Israel Synagogue and museum explore Barbados' Jewish history.
+[ReadMoreDesk]

 For a change of pace, the shore and the glorious sands offer a haven from the bustling centre.
 Carlisle Bay is home to six shipwreck dive sites, while a catamaran ride on the Caribbean Sea may offer the chance to swim with the once endangered Hawksbill and Green Turtles.
 The wonder of the impressive stalactites and stalagmites in Harrison’s Cave is another experience that will linger in the memory.

 Cricket is the much-loved national sport of the Caribbean, and a culture within itself.
 Barbados’ Kensington Oval is considered the ‘home of West Indies cricket’, having hosted the West Indies' first test match in 1930.
 Some of the region’s finest sporting legends have participated in momentous games here over the years.

 Links between the Caribbean and rum date back to the 17th century, and history and tradition suggest that the liquor first originated on the island of Barbados, In the 16th century the process of distilling wine made from molasses emerged on sugar plantations in the area.
 The process of distilling wine made from molasses emerged on sugar plantations in the area.
 Where better for an authentic insight than at the home of the longeststanding rum producer in the world, Mount Gay.